 There is a video that quite clearly shows the Dutch junction design in real life.
 In the blog post about riding past red lights.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday, 5 May 2011.
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday, 5 May 2011.

 original 27 comments